leonsilicon/compile-vue-sfc/readme.md

 ### TypeScript Definitions

 TypeScript definitions are generated with `vue-tsc`.
 However, TypeScript unfortunately doesn't support specifying individual files for compilation in combination with a `tsconfig.json` file.
 Thus, in order to work around this limitation, a temporary `tsconfig.json` file needs to be created specifying the `.vue` file explicitly within an extra `includes` property.
+But, creating a temporary `tsconfig.json` on disk is slow and error-prone, so instead, we call a wrapper script which overrides `fs.readFileSync` to provide a "virtual" `tsconfig.json` file with the appropriate before it invokes `vue-tsc`.

-However, for an unknown reason, whenever multiple `.vue` files are specified, `vue-tsc` encounters an infinite loop and never exits.
-Thus, a separate `tsconfig.json` must be made for each file that needs to be compiled with `vue-tsc`.
+Unfortunately, for an unknown reason, whenever multiple `.vue` files are specified, `vue-tsc` encounters an infinite loop and never exits.
+Thus, each Vue SFC needs to be compiled separately (if there is a solution to this, please let me know!)

-Unfortunately, creating a temporary `tsconfig.json` for each file significantly bloats the workspace and isn't ideal.
-In addition, `vue-tsc`
+In addition, since TypeScript doesn't provide a way to export declarations via standard out, we also have to monkey-patch `fs.writeSync` to save the declaration output to a temporary variable before outputting it from our wrapper script.